MinaFoundation/mina-fungible-token/mftb.md

   without needing to dynamically import the code of token admin contracts.
 - **Forgo Deployment**: it should be possible to create custom token types without the deployment of a custom fungible token contract.
-Token types are just data after all; token-type-specific contracts––at least for basic functionality––is unnecessary.
+Token types are just data after all; token-type-specific contracts––at least for basic functionality––are unnecessary.
-- **Extensible**: the token contract should offer all functionality necessary for 3rd-party contracts to become token admins and craft use-case-specific functionality.
+- **Extensible**: the `FungibleTokenbase` contract should offer all functionality necessary for a 3rd-party contract to become the token admin and craft use-case-specific functionality.
-- **Scalable**: the contract should support concurrent transactions.
+- **Scalability**: the contract should support concurrent transactions at scale.
-- **Access Patterns**: the contract-accompanying service should facilitate interaction with persisted off-chain state (computing new merkle roots, paginating lists of tokens and token accounts, misc.).
+- **Off-chain State Management API**: the contract-accompanying service should facilitate interaction with persisted off-chain state (computing new merkle roots, paginating lists of tokens and token accounts, reading allocation lists by allocation ID, allocator ID, allocated ID, token ID, misc).

 ### Non-goals

 - **Fine-grained Authorization**: there is no separation of administrative role by action.
-The token admin can perform all actions.
-Meanwhile accounts can manipulate their token-specific accounts (unless frozen by the token admin).
+The token admin can dispatch all actions.
+Meanwhile non-admin accounts can manipulate their token-specific accounts (unless frozen by the token admin).
 To implement more advanced authorization, developers can create and set as admin a contract that delegates back to the token base.
-- **Account Purging or "Sufficiency"**: the fungible token base does not seek to represent existential deposits nor weight custom tokens against native tokens such as Mina.
+- **Account Purging or "Sufficiency"**: the fungible token base does not represent existential deposits nor weight custom tokens against native tokens such as Mina.
 There is no minimum balance.
   When a token account has no funds, it is no longer represented in state.
-If it "receives" funds (either from a transfer or from allocation) it exists.
+If it "receives" funds (either from a transfer or from an allocation) it exists.

 ### Actions

-It seems that actions and reducers are the recommended path for new o1js contracts, as this enables multiple actions to be queued in a single block.
-Therefore, the Fungible Tokenbase API is typed as actions ([see actions drawbacks](#actions-and-reducers)).
+It seems that actions and reducers are the recommended path for new o1js contracts, as this enables multiple actions to be queued in a single block (concurrent transactions (ish)).
 These actions are used to reduce a new state whenever a `Commit` action is dispatched.
 This means that users can run many commands in rapid succession while still ensuring inclusion later.
-This lazy state model is seemingly key to scalability.
+This lazy state model is seemingly key to contract scalability.
+Therefore, the `FungibleTokenbase` contract API is described via action interfaces.

+> Note: the resulting state change descriptions are imprecise, as it is still unclear what
+> representations should live off-chain.
+For instance, the contract depends on representations of
+> potentially large mappings.
+Therefore, many of the actions will be accompanied by merkle paths and
+> proofs.

-> Note: actions/reducers have [drawbacks](#actions-and-reducers).
+> Note: errors are not yet represented.

+> Note: the actions + reducers approach has [several drawbacks](#actions-and-reducers-drawbacks)
+> which may impact the feasibility of a scalable `FungibleTokenbase` implementation.

 #### `Create`